A chronology of continued square roots and other continued compositions, through the year 2016: Caveat lector

 \section{Caveat lector}

-This bibliography should be considered an inventory, not a detailed or comprehensive history.
-Given the ever-increasing store of digitized source material, it should also be considered a work in progress.
+This bibliography should be considered an inventory, not a comprehensive or interpretative history.
+Given the ever-increasing store of digitized source material, it should also be considered an incomplete work in progress.
 It was compiled and annotated by an interested layman who is not an authority on any of the mathematical topics it mentions, and who does not claim proficiency in languages other than English.
 Corrections, and suggestions for additional sources from 2016 and earlier, are welcome.